MarcStan/sql-managed-identity/Readme.md

 Or alternatively make that account the subscription owner.
 You should then be able to make yourself the SQL admin with your development account.

 Second make sure the firewall is open for your local IP (on the server firewall settings add your client IP).
-Later we'll also use MSI from within Azure so you can already enable `Allow Azure services and resources to access this server`.

 Finally you should be able navigate to the sql database and use the query editor.